utibeinyangetuk/stylta-material-light/README.md

-All changes are in the changelog file.
-Pull requests are very much welcome.
+All noteable changes are in the changelog file.